-When I was in the initial research stages of this collection, I was very surprised to find that there are very few spinners of British wool for commercial knitting (i.e not hand knitting).
+Charl knitwear – made from British wool; When I was in the initial research stages of this collection, I was very surprised to find that there were only a handful of knitwear brands that use British wool to knit their jumpers.

 It’s pretty common to read the words “spun in the UK” or British “spun” yarn – which means the wool itself comes from overseas – usually New Zealand, but is spun into yarn in the UK.
 It is much harder find actual British produced wool.

 I was disappointed to discover this because it seemed like such a waste of resources.
-Anyone who passes through the British countryside can see how many sheep there are in the fields – virtually all of them must be farmed for their meat as most of their fleeces are discarded or used for very basic by products such as packaging or insulation.
+Anyone who drives or walk through the British countryside can see how many sheep there are in the fields – virtually all of them must be farmed for their meat as most of their fleeces are discarded or used for very basic by products such as packaging or insulation.

 I bought the British Wool Marketing Board’s guide to British Sheep (see further reading below) and I soon realized that many breeds which are unique to the UK risk dying out because there is no demand for their wool (there aren’t enough processing plants where the shorn fleeces are washed and cleaned once they have been shorn).
 I couldn’t quite believe that instead of using our native wool, the British mills are paying a premium – not to mention the contribution to our carbon foot print – to import much blander, more uniform wools from the other side of the world, without addressing the huge potential of our own more sustainable and culturally rich material.

 Sustainable British Wool

 Once I saw what kinds of wool that were available in the UK I was fascinated by the huge variety of breeds – more than 60 and all so different to each other; from the long curly fleeces of the Teeswater sheep who have been farmed on the same land since the 1890s, to the fine white wool of the Ryeland flocks whose wool has been used to make cloth in Britain as far back as the 12th century.